PrinceOfPuppers/smart-home-server/devices/esp-dashboard/README.md

 ```
 #define NETWORK_NAME "NETWORK123"    // your wifi network name
 #define NETWORK_PASS "XXXXXXXXX"     // your wifi password
-#define SERVER_IP    "192.168.1.123" // Your smart-home-server ip address
+#define SERVER_IP    "192.168.1.123" // your smart-home-server ip address
 ```

-The following command will build and get serial output on Linux, You may need to change USB0 to some other number for your machine:
+The following command will build and get serial output on Linux, you may need to change USB0 to some other number for your machine:
 ```
 arduino-cli compile --fqbn "esp8266:esp8266:nodemcuv2" -u -p /dev/ttyUSB0 && screen /dev/ttyUSB0 115200
 ```